BronzeOwl4/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script in the file 9-duplicate_last_line duplicates the last line of the file iacta The script in the file 10-no_more_js deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
-The script in file 11-directories counts the number of directories and sub-directories in the current directory
+The script in file 11-directories counts the number of directories and sub-directories in the current directory The script in the file 12-newest_file displays the 10 newest files in the current directory